-Using drain cleaners, or chemicals to unclog your toilet, is considered the most dangerous of the methods for unclogging your toilet.
+Using drain cleaners, or chemicals to unclog your toilet, is considered the most dangerous of the method for unclogging your toilet.
 This is because many of these chemicals can build up in your sewer system and cause problems – especially in the wastewater treatment plants.
 These chemicals are also unhealthy for humans and other animals to breathe.

 You should first contact a plumber before using a drain cleaner on a clogged toilet.
 The chemicals used by many plumbers to clean drain pipes contain no harmful substances.